The Philippines is a cluster of over 7,000 islands full of stunning

 photos, there’s no doubt you’ll wish you were Filipino.
 While that might

 be hard to arrange, these shots will also make you want to book a flight to the Philippines, which is actually pretty doable.
+Traditional Filipino boat stopped on the beach in El Nido1 – Throughout the Philippines, you’ll find

 traditional boats with narrow hulls and outriggers on either side for